Iris-Song/paper-reading/MapReduce/README.md

 reduce (k2,list(v2)) &rarr; list(v2)

+combine (k’, v’) → <k’, v’>*
+- Mini-reducers that run in memory after the map phase
+- Used as an optimization to reduce network traffic

+partition (k’, number of partitions) → partition for k’
+- Often a simple hash of the key, e.g., hash(k’) mod n
+- Divides up key space for parallel reduce operations

 ## Fault Tolerance
 ### Worker Failure
 Any map tasks completed by the worker are reset back to their initial idle state, and therefore become eligible for scheduling on other workers.
 Similarly, any map task or reduce task in progress on a failed worker is also reset to idle and becomes eligible for rescheduling.